Kristen Stewart, Robert Pattinson Breakup Inspired New Movie

 But unlike her movie, Pattinson’s ex-girlfriend has moved on and seen her love life moving forward with Miley Cyrus’ ex Stella Maxwell.
 Since her heart-breaking relationship with Pattinson, Stewart has been open about her romances.
 She dated her long-time assistant Alicia Cargile and was seen dating French singer and songwriter Soko.

-Twilight actress romance did not halt here and she dated St. Vincent for a short while, with whom she has recently broken up before starting to date Maxwell.
+The Twilight actress’ romance did not halt here and she dated St. Vincent for a short while, with whom she has recently broken up before starting to date Maxwell.
 The ups and downs of Stewart’s romantic life have been massively covered by paparazzi.

 Stewart even managed low profile after her high-profile split with Twilight co-star.
 Kristen Stewart has time and again accepted to going through depression and anxiety since she and Robert Pattinson has parted ways.